akospasztor/stm32-bootloader/README.md

 - Easy to customize and port to other microcontrollers

 ## Description
-This demo is implemented on a custom hardware [see FIGURE] equipped with a STM32L476VG microcontroller [[1, 2]](#references).
+This demo is implemented on a custom hardware (see Figure 1) equipped with a STM32L476VG microcontroller [[1, 2]](#references).
 The microSD card is connected to the MCU over SDIO interface.
 The example software uses the official HAL library of ST [[3]](#references) and is compiled with IAR EWARM.
 Programming and debugging is performed over SWD with a SEGGER J-Link debug probe.

 ![System overview](system-overview.png)